Current Itinerary for

 Lake Taupo/Rotorua, NZ

 Rotorua is the centre for the geothermal springs and also has a significant Maori cultural presence.
-However, the sulphur smell from the hot pools is pervasive so we will likely stay an hour away in Taupo with its views of Mount Ruapehu, New Zealand’s largest active volcano.
+However, the sulphur smell from the hot pools is pervasive so we will likely stay an hour away in Lake Taupo with its views of Mount Ruapehu, New Zealand’s largest active volcano.
 The lake itself is formed from the crater of another volcano that erupted 5,000 years ago.
 Huka Falls is situated close by.

 Auckland, NZ